 c) Includes a balanced approach to pupils’ religious education which is broadly Christian but encompasses all major world faiths.

 d) Includes a variety of assemblies which help to promote pupils’ social, moral, spiritual and cultural development, providing clear guidance on what is right and wrong.

 Our pupils learn across two key stages here at Aston Fields Middle School.
-Years 5 and 6 are the completion of the Key Stage 2 curriculum, culminating in the SATS test in Y6.
-The children then continue into KS3 through Years 7 and Y8.
+Years 5 and 6 are the completion of the Key Stage 2 curriculum, culminating in the SATS test in Year 6.
+The pupils then continue into KS3 through Year 7 and Year 8.

 There are 5 x 1 hour lessons = 25 hours learning time.

-For individual subjects' curriculum information please select from the Subjects drop-down menu at the top of the page.
+For information about individual subjects, please select from the Subjects drop-down menu at the top of the page.